 Lundy is a working farm with large numbers of ewes and lambs at certain times of the year.
 For this reason we cannot allow you to bring dogs or pets (except assistance dogs) when travelling to, or staying on, the island.

 Lundy is England's only statutory Marine Nature Reserve.
 Diving numbers are strictly controlled.
 It is essential that you book the diving facilities at the same time as you book your accommodation, or you will not be able to use them.
-We can transport your diving equipment on MS Oldenburg for a small charge of £16 per person.
+We can transport your diving equipment on MS Oldenburg for a charge of £25 per person.
 Unfortunately we cannot transport diving equipment by helicopter.

 Some of the country's best sea cliff climbs are to be found on the island.
 There are however, some climbing restrictions during the nesting season, from 1 April to 31 July and these are posted on the notice board in The Marisco Tavern.
 You must let us know when you book if you wish to climb.